dkajan19/blackhole/README.md

 # <img src="images/blackhole.gif" alt="BlackHole GIF" width="25" /> BlackHole

-**BlackHole** is an Android app that lets you download videos from multiple platforms using the Cobalt Tools API hosted at https://cblt.fariz.dev/.
+**BlackHole** is an Android app that lets you download videos from multiple platforms using the Cobalt Tools API.
 Supported platforms include YouTube, TikTok, Instagram, Facebook, Twitter (X), Snapchat, Reddit, Pinterest, Twitch, and more.

 **How it works:**
 - From supported platforms, simply **share the video** and choose BlackHole to download.